Troubleshooting

 tok0 init --tools <tool-name>

-If tok0 verify shows a hook signature mismatch, you (or a tool) edited the hook file by hand.
+If tok0 verify shows a hook signature mismatch, you (or another tool) edited the hook file by hand.
 Re-run tok0 init to refresh.

 ”Compression seems off — output is smaller than I expected.”